aofarrel/myco/doc/myco_sra.md

 The decontamination step will output a single pair: SAMN02599053_1.fastq and SAMN02599053_2.fastq

-### [4] (optional) Run TBProfiler
+### [4] (technically optional) Run TBProfiler
 If `TBProf_on_bams_not_fastqs` is false, TBProfiler will be run on the fastqs here.
-This form of TBProfiler is a fork by Thiagen Genomics that features some improvements to its database and generates special outputs for LHJs.
+This form of TBProfiler is a fork by Theiagen Genomics that features some improvements to its database and generates special outputs for LHJs.
 Because myco_sra's use case is different from that of myco_raw, this step is optional in order to save money.

 ### [5] Call variants
 Based on clockwork variant_call_single, which itself combines samtools, cortex, and minos.
 For each sample, the output is a single VCF file and a BAM file.

-### [6] (optional) Run covstats
+### [6] (deprecated, optional) Run covstats
 Covstats checks how much of a sample ends up unmapped, and the average coverage.
 This takes some time to calculate, so it's optional, but it also gives us two additional QC metrics.

 ### [7] Mask the outputs create diff files
-When feeding outputs into UShER, we want to make use of diff files.
+When feeding outputs into UShER (not included in myco anymore but now in [Tree Nine](https://github.com/aofarrel/tree_nine), we want to make use of MAPLE-formatted diff files.
 But first, we perform a little bit of data processing -- it common for some regions of the TB genome to be masked.
 We want to avoid those problematic regions in our final output, as well as any regions without much coverage.
-This task cleans up our outputs and optionally creates a diff file, one per sample, which can be used to make some happy little trees.
+This task creates a diff file, one per sample, which can be used to make some happy little trees.

 ### [8] Collate QC information
 This pipeline generates a large amount of metadata and intermediate files.
 This task summarizes QC information into a single file for easy reference.

-### [9] (optional) Generate UShER, Taxonium, newick, and NextStrain trees
-If decorate_trees = true, and an input tree is passed in, each sample will be placed on the tree by UShER.
-The resulting tree will then be converted to Taxonium format, allowing it to be viewed in taxonium.
-NextStrain subtree JSONs will also be generated.